-“It is predicted that by 2020 HR department will become a non-existent entity.
-This is because the HR function as a whole and HR professional in particular will predictably be replaced by software’s.”
-No doubt, this hypothesis is wrong but it is not baseless.
-Software’s are changing the way many departments in corporate world are functioning today.
+“It is predicted that by 2020 the HR department will become a non-existent entity.
+The reason for this is because the HR function as a whole and HR professional, in particular, will predictably be replaced by software.”
+No doubt, this hypothesis is wrong, but it is not baseless.
+Software is changing the way many departments in the corporate world are functioning today.
 However, these changes will only provide growth opportunities for us as HR professionals.

-Changing government regulations around employment laws and benefit compliance will make employment landscape more complex.
-In addition, to focus on business strategy HR department will require specialized expertise.
-As a result, the pendulum will once again swing back to specialist from the current preferred mode of generalist.
+Changing government regulations around employment laws and benefits compliance will make the employment landscape more complex.
+Also, to focus on business strategy HR department will require specialized expertise.
+As a result, the pendulum will once again swing back to a specialist from the current preferred mode of a generalist.
 The term HR generalists may disappear as there will be more and more specialized roles being evolved.

-The most important change in offing is that we as HR professionals will have to develop strategic thinking as our core competency.
-From the current role as HR business partners, we will have to transform ourselves as HR Business professionals.
+The most crucial change in the offing is that we, as HR professionals, will have to develop strategic thinking as our core competency.
+From the current role of HR business partners, we will have to transform ourselves as HR Business professionals.
 In our new ‘avatar’ we will be required to drive business growth.
-This means we will have to develop the ability to make accurate forecasts based on understanding of business goals.
-We need to use metrics that help business take timely decisions.
-For example, how much time it will take to fill current vacancies or the per person cost of employee before they become productive etc. This bring us a good news; since, strategic planning requires in-depth understanding of business scenario and expertise in-house HR department will not only exist but it will flourish.
+This means we will have to develop the ability to make accurate forecasts based on the understanding of business goals.
+We need to use metrics that help businesses make timely decisions.
+For example, how much time it will take to fill current vacancies or the per-person cost of an employee before they become productive etc. This brings us good news; since strategic planning requires an in-depth understanding of the business scenario and expertise in-house HR department will not only exist, but it will flourish.

-One of the most important change that will emerge is in the way we recruit today.
+One of the most critical changes that will emerge is in the way we recruit today.
 In time to come, recruiting will become more like marketing.
 Just like marketers identify niche areas to position their products, we will have to identify specific micro-segments of job seekers/incumbents, which need to be targeted for bringing them in.
-However, the need for us as HR Business Professionals to think like marketers will not be limited to recruitment but areas such as Talent branding through social marketing coordination and brand ownership will require increased focus.
-In order to attract talent, we will have to market our organization as the ‘Potentially best place to work.
+However, the need for us as HR Business Professionals to think like marketers will not be limited to recruitment.
+Still, areas such as Talent branding through social marketing coordination and brand ownership will require increased focus.
+To attract talent, we will have to market our organization as the ‘Potentially best place to work.

-Needless to mention, to prepare ourselves for the above-mentioned challenges as HR Business Professionals we will have to keep learning, taking calculated risk and networking.
+Needless to mention, to prepare ourselves for the challenges mentioned above as HR Business Professionals, we will have to keep learning, taking a calculated risk, and networking.
 We need to realize that whatever we consider today as ‘best practices’ were evolved under very different business conditions.
-Since, business conditions have changed drastically, most of the so called ‘best practices’ will become obsolete soon.
-To be able to rightfully called as HR Business Professionals we need to get ahead of the curve by learning the tricks of the trade fast i.e. Industry, Competitors, and the Legislation that affects business operations etc.)
+Since business conditions have changed drastically, most of the so-called ‘best practices’ will become obsolete soon.
+To be able to rightfully called as HR Business Professionals we need to get ahead of the curve by learning the tricks of the trade fast, i.e. Industry, Competitors, and the Legislation that affects business operations, etc.)

 Copyright © 2019 Joy HR Services - All Rights Reserved.